The Downlow on Dyslexia

 - Putting ideas in writing is difficult

-Getting the right treatment plan as early as possible is essential in developing a positive outlook and skillset for your young one!
+Getting the right treatment plan for dyslexia as early as possible is essential in developing a positive outlook and skillset for your young one!
 Give us a call today for a free screening to get your child set up for success!!